curran/dataviz-project-template-proposal/README.md

 (please put a screenshot of one or more visualizations of this dataset you already made, for previous assignments, and link to them)

+You can put images into here by pasting them into issues.

 You can make images into links like this:

 ```